-We have audited the accompanying consolidated financial statements of Excelsior Mining Corp., which comprise the consolidated statements of financial position as at December 31, 2016 and December 31, 2015 and the consolidated statements of loss and comprehensive loss, cash flows, and changes in equity for the years then ended, and the related notes, which comprise significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Excelsior Mining Corp. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2017 and December 31, 2016 and the consolidated statements of loss and comprehensive loss, cash flows, and changes in equity for the years then ended, and the related notes, which comprise the significant accounting policies and other explanatory information.